15 Magical Things to Do in Marseille in Winter (& Christmas)

 🛌 Top Hotels in Marseille:

-2. La Residence Du Vieux Port (has an amazing view!)
+2. La Residence Du Vieux Port (port views to die for)

 🚗 Looking for the best way to get around Marseille?
 Click here to check rental car rates for France!